gre

 Analytical Writing Tips:

-Practice outlining responses before writing as structured approach is always appreciated.
+Practice outlining responses before writing, as a structured approach is always appreciated.

 Time Management Strategies:

 Always use a timer during practice.
-Never, never, never practice tests without a timer, as time is of utmost importance.
-Even if you know how to crack the questions, if you are not able to do so in a limited time, your skills will go wasted.
+Never practice tests without a timer, as time is of utmost importance.
+Even if you know how to crack the questions, if you cannot do so in a limited time, your skills will go wasted.

 Skip difficult questions.
 Do not waste time on questions that you are not able to crack by reading them.